 Wired branch with top branch removed.

-This might make it look a bit ugly at first, but after few weeks with added fertilizer and plenty of light,
+Then, it's time to pinch off the largest leaves from the rocoto Bonchi.
+This might make it look a bit ugly at first, but after few weeks with added fertilizer and plenty of light, It will definitely look much better than before.
+In order to get a beautiful Bonchi plant, you need to make it ugly at first.
+Removing large leaves.

 Removed most of the large leaves.